-Android devices will learn some new tricks with the Android O update that Google previewed at its I/O 2017 today (May 17).
+Android devices are about to learn some new tricks.
+Google has unveiled the next version of Android, now known as Android Oreo, and gave us additional details on when we can expect to get the updated version of Android.
+The announcement caps off a summer of updates to the Android O beta, in which we learned a lot about what's coming to Android phones.
 The update starts with better battery life and increased performance and will also include new security measures, easier text selection and a picture-in-picture feature for improved multitasking.
-Here's what Android O will do for you when it arrives later this summer.
+Here's what Android O will do for you when it becomes available for your phone.
+(Image Credit: Google)

-The Vitals project driving Android O development will also bring more speed and greater performance to Android devices.
-At I/O 2017, Android product manager Stephanie Saad Cuthbertson explained that the company has seen its Pixel handsets boot twice as fast, with similar gains in the Google Sheets app.
+The Vitals project driving Android Oreo development will also bring more speed and greater performance to Android devices.
+At the Google I/O 2017 developers conference in May, Android product manager Stephanie Saad Cuthbertson explained that the company has seen its Pixel handsets boot twice as fast, with similar gains in the Google Sheets app.

 You'll be able to take that YouTube video or your video call as you switch from app to app, as Android Oreo will offer picture-in-picture (PiP) support throughout the OS. iOS users already enjoy picture-in-picture support, but only on the iPad.
 This feature will be all over Android devices as they get their Oreo updates, and users will activate it by simply hitting the home button while watching a video.
 PiP videos can be dismissed by simply swiping the clip away.

 A clever, new feature will automatically turn your phone’s Wi-Fi back on based on your location.
 This way, your phone can connect to your home network when you arrive, saving you from any fiddling with the device.